Duane and Virginia Payne: A Vital Part of the DBU Family

 Because of this love for DBU, the Paynes decided to become members of the DBU Legacy Society, a group of individuals who have included DBU in their estate planning.

-Thanks to the commitment that the Paynes have shown to the Lord, their love for DBU, and the work of individuals like Clayton Day, who shared DBU with others, students for generations to come will have the opportunity to become servant leaders for Christ in whatever field to which God may call them.
+They both passed away in 2018, but thanks to the commitment that the Paynes have shown to the Lord, their love for DBU, and the work of individuals like Clayton Day, students for generations to come will have the opportunity to become servant leaders for Christ in whatever field to which God may call them.